In Association with Amazon.com

 After graduating, Ortega studied University of Deusto, Bilbao (1897-98) and University of Madrid (1898-1904), receiving his Ph.D. in philosophy in 1904.
 Though he first knew no German, he continued his studies in the universities of Berlin, Leipzig and Marburg (1905-07), a center of neo-Kantianism, and worked two years as a professor of at Escuela Superior del Magisterio.
 At the age of twenty-eight, he was appointed professor of metaphysics at Central University of Madrid.
 In 1910 Ortega married in 1910 Rosa Spottorno Topete, whom he had met while finishing his doctoral thesis; they had three children.

 Ortega was the founder or cofounder of several journals and newspapers, including Faro in 1908, Espãna review (1915-23), El Sol, and Revista de la Occidente (1923-36), which included such contributors as Rafael Alberti, Pio Baroja, Federico García Lorca, and Ramon Pérez de Ayala.
 In 1914 Ortega was elected to the Royal Spanish Academy of Moral and Political Sciences.
 He was also a cofounder of League of Political Education.
 During this period he developed a theory of social change based on education.
 With Pérez de Ayala and Gregorio Marañón, he established the Agrupación al servicio de la república (Group at the Service of the Republic) in 1931.
-Its aim was to "mobilize all Spanish intellectuals so as to form a large band of propagandists, and defenders of, the Spanish Republic."
+Its aim was to mobilize Spanish intellectuals to form a large band of defenders and propagandists for the Spanish Republic. ('Individuality in the Philosophy of José Ortega y Gasset' by Gerardo López Sastre, in Rethinking Society: Individuals, Culture and Migration: Volume 1: Individuals and Society, edited by Vladimir Luarsabishvili, Tbilisi: New Vision University Press, 2021, p.
+71)

-After the outbreak of WWI, Ortega noted that the war "has lasted a year and I think I count myself among those writers who have written least about it."
+After the outbreak of WWI, Ortega realized that the war had lasted a year and he could count himself among those writers who had written least about it.
 Ortega sympathized with the Entente.
 A liberal in politics, he opposed Primo de Rivera's dictatorship (1923-30) and resigned from his post as professor in protest against the military dictator, who had closed down the universities as a response to student unrest.
 Convinced that the monarchy could not any more unite the Spaniards toward a common goal, he became a Republican.

 In the 1920's Ortega regarded both Fascism and Communism as violent and illegitimate minority movements that had no future.
 Upon the fall of Rivera and the abdication of King Alfonso XIII, Ortega sat in the constituent assembly of the Second Republic from 1931 to 1932, and he was deputy for the province of León and Civil Governor of Madrid.
 One year as an elected representative to the parliament made Ortega disillusioned, he withdrew and kept a pointed silence about Spanish politics from then on.